DJohnson278/Hardware-Specs/README.md

 # Hardware-Specs
 My second website ever, created as an assignment for school.
-Comparing two different Chromebook laptops.
+I will be comparing two different Chromebook laptops.
+<a href="topnav.html">Topnav</a>